Multilevel Motion Planning: A Fiber Bundle Formulation: Primitive Methods on Fiber Bundles

 In particular, given two points $x_1$ and $x_2$ in $\Xk$, we project them onto the base space $\Xkk$ to yield $b_1 = \pi(x_1)$ and $b_2 = \pi(x_2)$.
 We then compute the nearest vertices $v_1$ and $v_2$ on the graph $\G_{k-1}$ and we compute a path on $\G_{k-1}$ between $v_1$ and $v_2$ using the A* algorithm with the intrinsic base space metric as an admissible heuristic.
 Finally, we use the fiber space projection of $x_1$ and $x_2$ to compute fiber space elements $f_1 = \pi_F(x_1)$ and $f_2 = \pi_F(x_2)$, which we use to integrate an \Ltwo section (Sec.~\ref{sec:bundle_sections}).
 We then compute the bundle space metric as

 with $d_F$ being the fiber space metric (\Ltwo), $d_B$ the base space metric and $d_{\Gk}$ the length of the shortest path on $\Gk$ between vertices under the base space metric.

-While the quotient space metric is more mathematically sound, we see two practical problems.
+While the quotient space metric is more mathematically sound, there are two practical problems.
 First, computing this metric is costly, because we need to perform a graph search operation.
 Second, the graph on the base space might not yet be dense, thereby potentially returning values leading to an inadmissible heuristic, which in turn would mislead the planner on the bundle space.